learninglab-dev/the-resources/data/work/mk/workbook.md

 - if the system for identifying and training artists is broken, why would we rely on the artists it's sending us?
 - a single artist in residence puts all your eggs in one basket
 - makes art the special domain of the few
 - and being a great artist doesn't necessarily make you great at the skills we're looking for in an artist-in-residence . . . when sometimes we only need a minimum of craft or domain-bound-excellence, but a boatload of cross-cutting skills

 ### JS BASICS

 vanilla js game: https://www.linkedin.com/learning/vanilla-javascript-mobile-game-programming/optimize-your-javascript-with-a-game?u=2194065

 ### UX DESIGN

 ux design principles: https://www.linkedin.com/learning/principle-for-ux-design-2/what-is-principle?u=2194065

 ### BUILD AN ATOM PLUGIN

 https://github.blog/2016-08-19-building-your-first-atom-plugin/

 ### hello.learninglab.xyz

 - read folder of `.md` files and render these (if filename or title == `req.params.id`, for instance)
 - should we scrape folders for .md and even docs and then store these on the server? check for updates each 10 minutes or so? or more frequently? (obviously allow a force update)

+### CODE TO ADD
 ### CODE TO ADD\-